-Each challenge published under the Grand Challenges may include additional instructions with regard to specific limitations regarding eligibility for that challenge.
+Each challenge published under the Grand Challenges may include additional instructions regarding specific limitations regarding eligibility for that challenge.

-III.
 Review Process

 The review of proposals is a critical element of the Grand Challenges initiative - its goal is to filter and harness creative ideas.
 For each challenge call, we advertise a set of challenges carefully defined to elicit innovative responses to critical barriers in global health and development.